BernsteinLab/Calculate_Myeloid_cNMF_Usage/README.md

 install.packages("reticulate")

+reticulate::install_python(version = '3.9')

 2- Download the three required files ("app.R", "Myeloid_NMF_Average_Gene_Spectra.txt", and "your_python_script_module.py") (Located in the "Required Files" folder) and place them together in one folder (This folder should be your working directory in R when you want to use the app).
+Make sure you download the files properly through github (DO NOT right click on the file to download it).

 3- Start your R session and set the working directly to the folder mentioned above in step 2.

-4- Load the required libraries as follows: library(shiny) library(shinyFiles)
+4- Load the required libraries as follows:

+library(shiny)

+library(shinyFiles)

-5- Then type the following in R: shiny::runApp()
+5- Then type the following in R:

+shiny::runApp()

 6- An interactive toolbox will be generated if everything is set up well.